MiaBuild and Guide

 Stat comments

-Mia has four stats to pay attention to across gear:
+Mia has two main stats and two bonus stat to pay attention to across gear:

 Shell Passives